OrchardCMS/OrchardCore/src/docs/reference/modules/Media.Azure/README.md

 ```

 !!! note
-    Only the default liquid filters and tags are available during parsing of the liquid template.
+    Only the default Liquid filters and tags are available during parsing of the Liquid template.
     Extra filters like `slugify` will not be available.

 ## Media Cache